chrishayesmu/Unity-Spritesheet-Importer/README.md

 Note that any `.ssdata` file **must** be located in the same directory as the images it is associated with, or import will fail.

+> :bulb: If you're going to be working with 2D animations a lot, you may wish to check out the free asset [Sprite Animation Preview](https://assetstore.unity.com/packages/tools/utilities/sprite-animation-preview-37611) on the Asset Store.
+I have found it very useful in testing this importer and in developing my own game, though in Unity 2020.1 it does seem to cause the occasional NullReferenceException.

 ## Functionality

 This package simply adds an [AssetPostprocessor](https://docs.unity3d.com/ScriptReference/AssetPostprocessor.html) which watches for changes to [Texture2D](https://docs.unity3d.com/ScriptReference/Texture2D.html) assets, and assets ending in the extension `.ssdata`.
 This extension, meaning "spritesheet data", is a JSON format output by the Blender addon that describes how to parse a spritesheet.
 Whenever a change occurs to a supported asset, the AssetPostprocessor will: